jcubic/jquery.terminal/README.md

 * Includes keyboard shortcut from bash like CTRL+A, CTRL+D, CTRL+E etc.

 * Bash reverse history search (CTRL+R / CTRL+G).

+* You can create and overwrite existing keyboard shortcuts.

 * Multiple terminals on one page (every terminal can have different commands, its own authentication function and its own command history).